foundry-vtt-community/wiki.js/development/api/document.md

 - [Journal Entry Pages](https://foundryvtt.com/api/classes/client.JournalEntryPage.html) embed in Journal Entries
 - [Playlist Sounds](https://foundryvtt.com/api/classes/client.PlaylistSound.html) embed in Playlists
 - [Table Results](https://foundryvtt.com/api/classes/client.TableResult.html) embed in Rollable Tables

+### Inheritance

+Documents serve as the core of Foundry's data structure, but are not themselves the base class - instead, `class Document extends DataModel`.
+(Learn more about the [DataModel](/en/development/api/DataModel) class).
+What you need to know from the DataModel is that the  properties on a document are strictly controlled - you can't just add new ones wherever and hope it will save to the database.
+The two areas system and module developers *do* have control over are the `flags` field, which is present on all documents, and the `system` field, which is present on only a subset of document types.

+Another key piece of inheritance in every Document is `ClientDocumentMixin`, which due to the limitations of the auto-generated JSDoc is not documented on the official API website, and actually breaks most of the inheritance tracking.
+Despite this, you can still see the function for yourself at `yourFoundryInstallPath\resources\app\client\data\abstract\client-document.js` in your local installation.

+Some important properties introduced in ClientDocumentMixin:

+**Getters**
+- `collection`
+- `compendium`
+- `isOwner`
+- `hasPlayerOwner`
+- `limited`
+- `link`
+- `permission`
+- `sheet`
+- `uuid`
+- `visible`

+**Methods**
+- `prepareData`
+- `render`
+- `getRelativeUUID`
+- `static defaultName`
+- `static createDialog`
+- `static DeleteDialog`

 #### DocumentName and Type